 Graduate students are expected to maintain records of distinction in all courses.
 Letter grades will be used in all courses in which grading is possible.
 In readings or research courses, if a letter grade cannot be given at the end of each term or academic year, credit (CR) or no credit (NC) may be used.

 NC and any letter grade below B- are unsatisfactory grades in the Graduate School.
-However for the Postbaccalaureate Premedical Studies program letter grades of C+ and C are considered to be satisfactory.
 A course in which the student receives an unsatisfactory grade will not be counted toward graduate credit.

 Final grades are available to students through the registration system upon posting by the University Registrar after the end of each semester.

 A graduate student who has not completed the work (exams, papers, etc.) for any course may receive an EI (incomplete) or a failing grade at the discretion of the course instructor.
 A student who receives an EI must satisfactorily complete the work of the course in which the incomplete was given in order to receive credit for the course and a letter grade.
-All work for an incomplete must be submitted in the following term, no later than the date published in the academic calendar for the term.
+The deadline is identified as the day on which all work for the previous term’s incompletes is due to the instructor.
 In exceptional circumstances, an instructor may request an extension of the deadline from the University Registrar.

 An EI that is not resolved by the deadline in the Academic Calendar will automatically become a permanent incomplete (recorded as "I" on the transcript).
 A student cannot carry more than three EIs at a time.
-If a student has accumulated more than two permanent incompletes, their academic record will be flagged for review during the readmission process at the end of the spring term.
+If a student has accumulated more than two permanent incompletes, their academic record will be flagged for review during the Annual Status and Funding Review process at the end of the spring term.